-Team up with a successful CEO and Managing Director and give yourself a 30 year advantage.
+Team up with a successful business coach and mentor, a former CEO and Managing Director and give yourself a 30 year advantage.

 More than 30 Years Experience